 AWS Official S3 Tables

-The awslabs/mcp monorepo (8,500 stars) includes an S3 Tables MCP server for table-formatted S3 data.
+The awslabs/mcp monorepo (8,800 stars) includes an S3 Tables MCP server for table-formatted S3 data.
 It’s specialized for structured data queries, not general file management.
+Note: as of May 2025, AWS removed SSE transport support from all their MCP servers, moving to Streamable HTTP only.

 Dropbox

-The most complete Dropbox file management server, with full CRUD operations and sharing.
+The most complete community Dropbox file management server, with full CRUD operations and sharing.
+Still relevant for teams that need self-hosted control.

 What makes it stand out: